GraceFolarin/CAPSTONE-PROJECT/README.md

 ### Data cleaning and Preparations.
 In the initial phase of the Data cleaning and preparations, we perform the following actions :
-1.Data loading and inspection
+-1 Data loading and inspection
-2.Handling missing variable
+-2 Handling missing variable
-Data cleaning and formatting
+-3 Data cleaning and formatting

 ### Exploratory Data Analysis
 EDA involved the exploring to answer the questions such as ;